celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/test-cases/tc-003-full-sync-past.md

    1. `I` mb of bandwidth
    2. `J` milliseconds of network latency
 2. Connects to respective Validator
-3. Shares the genesis hash and ip to Full / Light Nodes
+3. Shares the genesis hash and ip to Full / full Nodes
 4. Check that it is synced
 5. Broadcasts new blocks to the DA network

-## Steps for each of the DA Light nodes:
+## Steps for each of the DA full nodes:

 1. Setups network with:
    1. `I` mb of bandwidth